wp-plugins/wp-toolbar-removal/readme.txt

  * Bump Version 2012 Build 0314 Revision 1152
 == Upgrade Notice ==
 = 2013.0624.0361 =
 Major Update [CERTIFIED] Disable and Remove Admin Bar and ToolBar Code Completely on WordPress 3.1+ to 3.6+ for Minimal Memory Load, and DashBoard Speedup, with new Unified Coding Approach!
-Also Hide: Frontend 28px and Bump CB, Backend 28px, Node, Admin Menu Shaddow Effect, Pointer ToolTips, User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
+Also Hide: Frontend 28px and Bump CB, Backend 28px, Node, Admin Menu Shadow Effect, Pointer ToolTips, User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
 The configuration of this Plugin is Automattic!
 The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.6+
 = 2012.1121.0343 =
 Release [REVISED] User Profile ToolBar.
 Supported on WP 3.3+ / 3.4.3 / 3.5 RC1 [Admin Bar Removal](http://wordpress.org/plugins/wp-admin-bar-removal/) Enhancement!
 Work under GPLv2 license.
 = 2012.0816.0342 =